Are You Ready for the SAT?

 The PSAT is an excellent preparation for the SAT test, so be sure to schedule a sitting for that test early in the junior year, followed by the SAT later on that year.
 Then, if your student isn’t satisfied with their score, they’ll have time to do some intensive SAT preparation over the summer and retake the test at least once in the first half of the senior year.
 The College Board now has a program called “Score Choice” that allows students to send only the scores that they want to colleges, so if they take the test multiple times, they can choose to send only their best scores if they wish.

 The SAT is pivotal for students who want to get into the college of their choice.
 By setting up the groundwork early enough, however, your child can head confidently into the exam.
-We wish them incredible success with the 2018 SAT tests!
+We wish them incredible success with their upcoming SAT tests!

 If you want to have some fun while prepping for your SAT, try out these SAT games.